JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/db/migrations/README_STORAGE_RLS.md

 Details: The operation was blocked by Supabase RLS policies.
 ```

-This means that the current user doesn't have permission to perform the requested operation on the storage bucket.
+This means that the current user doesn\'t have permission to perform the requested operation on the storage bucket.

 ## Diagnosing the Issue